theGreatHerrLebert/ionmob/README.md

 ```

-We use the convention that an unmodified amino acid is just written as a singe character in capital letters.
-Modified
+Unmodified amino acids are just written as a singe character as capital letter.
+Modifiedsequences use the
-sequences use the UniMod [convention]("http://www.unimod.org/"): A modification is noted like `[UNIMOD:X]`, where `X` is
+UniMod [convention](http://www.unimod.org/): A modification is noted like `[UNIMOD:X]`, where `X` is
 the UniMod code for the respective modification.
-Read more about this convention [here]("https://github.com/HUPO-PSI/ProForma").
+Read more about this convention [here](https://github.com/HUPO-PSI/ProForma).
 Also, N termini are signified by a `<START>` token und C termini by an `<END>` token.
 This additionally allows for
 termini modification tokens as well as indication of read direction of peptide sequences.